 Highly effective classrooms have highly effective routines.
 Teachers need to establish, teach, and practice these routines so students can spend more time learning and less time on activity transitions.
 Good classrooms have routines in place for how to turn in work, how to pass out materials, and how to make up for missed work.Teachers often have an arrival and dismissal routine so students know how to start and end the day without disrupting the learning process.
 Teachers also have a routine for transitioning from one activity to the next.
 Through PBIS, students learn how and when to ask for help in a positive school setting.
 They also learn what to do when they’ve finished their assignments.
 For example, you can provide an extra activity for the students such as a reading corner or a Chromebook for individual learning time.

 3. Posting, defining, and teaching classroom expectations

 School-wide PBIS expectations ensure that the entire building — not just one classroom — is posting, defining, and reinforcing expectations for students.
 If not, then each teacher will need to create three to five clear classroom expectations that are positively stated (e.g., “Keep hands and feet to yourself” rather than “Don’t touch others.”).
-They also need to be observable and understandable.
 Teachers need to explicitly teach these expectations using examples and opportunities for students to practice.

 In the classroom, these expectations need to be clearly posted on the walls.
 Each expectation should be well defined: “Being responsible means turning in my work on time to the proper shelf and then quietly returning to my seat.”
 In an effective PBIS classroom, teachers refer to these examples when they interact with students.
 These expectations help develop a language that’s used to talk about behavior in the classroom.